qownnotes/scripts/.github/ISSUE_TEMPLATE/support.md

+---
+name: Question / Support
+about: What do you want to ask?
+title: "[SUPPORT] "
+labels: 'Type: Support'
+assignees: ''

+---

 <!--
 If you are able to open the application the best way gather all needed information and post questions, feature requests or issues is to use